 Innovation is more important in modern agriculture than ever before.
-The industry as a whole is facing huge challenges, from rising costs of supplies, a shortage of labor, and changes in consumer preferences for transparency and sustainability.
-There is increasing recognition from agriculture corporations that solutions are needed for these challenges.
-In the last 10 years, agriculture technology has seen a huge growth in investment, with $6.7 billion invested in the last 5 years and $1.9 billion in the last year alone.
-Major technology innovations in the space have focused around areas such as indoor vertical farming, automation and robotics, livestock technology, modern greenhouse practices, precision agriculture and artificial intelligence, and blockchain.
+The industry as a whole is facing huge challenges: from rising costs of supplies and labor shortages to changes in consumer preferences for transparency and sustainability.
+There is increasing recognition from agriculture corporations that immediate solutions are needed for these challenges.
+Thankfully agriculture technology, also known as agtech is here.

 Indoor Vertical Farming

-Indoor vertical farming can increase crop yields, overcome limited land area, and even reduce farming’s impact on the environment by cutting down distance traveled in the supply chain.
-Indoor vertical farming can be defined as the practice of growing produce stacked one above another in a closed and controlled environment.
-By using growing shelves mounted vertically, it significantly reduces the amount of land space needed to grow plants compared to traditional farming methods.
-This type of growing is often associated with city and urban farming because of its ability to thrive in limited space.
-Vertical farms are unique in that some setups don’t require soil for plants to grow.
-Most are either hydroponic, where vegetables is grown in a nutrient-dense bowl of water, or aeroponic, where the plant roots are systematically sprayed with water and nutrients.
-In lieu of natural sunlight, artificial grow lights are used.
+Indoor vertical farming can increase crop yields, overcome limited land area, and even reduce farming’s impact on the environment by cutting down the distance traveled in the supply chain.
+This new concept can be defined as the practice of growing produce stacked one above another in a closed and controlled environment.
+Its key attribute is that it can significantly reduce the amount of land space needed to grow plants compared to traditional farming methods.

 Vertical farms use up to 70% less water than traditional farms.

-Farm automation, often associated with “smart farming”, is technology that makes farms more efficient and automates the crop or livestock production cycle.
-An increasing number of companies are working on robotics innovation to develop drones, autonomous tractors, robotic harvesters, automatic watering, and seeding robots.
+Farm automation, often associated with “smart farming”, is a technology that makes farms more efficient, as it automates the crop or livestock production cycle.
+An increasing number of AgTech companies are working on robotics innovation to develop drones, autonomous tractors, robotic harvesters, automatic watering, and seeding robots.
 Although these technologies are fairly new, the industry has seen an increasing number of traditional agriculture companies adopt farm automation into their processes, as its primary goal is to cover monotonous tasks.

-Livestock technology can enhance or improve the productivity capacity, welfare, or management of animals and livestock.
+Livestock technology can enhance the productivity, welfare, and management of animals and livestock.

-Animal genomics is a new type of agriculture technology that can be defined as the study of looking at the entire gene landscape of a living animal and how they interact with each other to influence the animal’s growth and development.
-Genomics help livestock producers understand the genetic risk of their herds and determine the future profitability of their livestock.
-By being strategic with animal selection and breeding decisions, cattle genomics allows producers to optimize profitability and yields of livestock herds.
+Animal genomics is a new type of agriculture technology that can be defined as the study of the entire gene landscape of a living animal and how its interaction with others can influence the animal’s growth and development.
+Genomics helps livestock producers understand the genetic risk of their herds and determine the future profitability of their livestock.
+So, by being strategic with animal selection and breeding decisions, producers can optimize the profitability and yields of livestock herds.

-In recent decades, the Greenhouse industry has been transforming from small scale facilities used primarily for research and aesthetic purposes (i.e. botanic gardens) to significantly more large-scale facilities that compete directly with land-based conventional food production.
-Combined, the entire global greenhouse market currently produces nearly US $350 billion in vegetables annually, of which U.S. production comprises less than one percent.
+In recent decades, the greenhouse industry has transformed from small facilities used primarily for research and aesthetic purposes (i.e., botanic gardens) to much larger facilities that compete directly with land-based conventional food production.
+Combined, the entire global greenhouse market currently produces about $350 billion worth of vegetables annually, of which U.S. production comprises less than 1%.

-Nowadays, in large part due to the tremendous recent improvements in growing technology, the industry is witnessing a blossoming like no time before.
-Greenhouses today are increasingly emerging that are large-scale, capital-infused, and urban-centered.
+Today, in large part due to the tremendous recent improvements in growing technology, the industry is witnessing a blossoming like no time before.
+Greenhouses are increasingly emerging that are large-scale, capital-infused, and urban-centered.

 The entire global greenhouse market currently produces nearly US $350 billion in vegetables annually.

 Agriculture is undergoing an evolution - technology is becoming an indispensable part of every commercial farm.
-New precision agriculture companies are developing technologies that allow farmers to maximize yields by controlling every variable of crop farming such as moisture levels, pest stress, soil conditions, and micro-climates.
+New precision agriculture companies are developing technologies that allow farmers to maximize yields by controlling every variable of crop farming such as moisture levels, soil conditions, and microclimates.
 By providing more accurate techniques for planting and growing crops, precision agriculture enables farmers to increase efficiency and manage costs.

 Precision agriculture companies have found a huge opportunity to grow.
 A recent report by Grand View Research, Inc. predicts the precision agriculture market to reach $43.4 billion by 2025.
-The emerging new generation of farmers are attracted to faster, more flexible startups that systematically maximize crop yields.
+The emerging new generation of farmers is attracted to faster, more flexible startups that systematically maximize crop yields.

 Food traceability has been at the center of recent food safety discussions, particularly with new advancements in blockchain applications.
-Due to the nature of perishable food, the food industry at whole is extremely vulnerable to making mistakes that would ultimately affect human lives.
-When foodborne diseases threaten public health, the first step to root-cause analysis is to track down the source of contamination and there is no tolerance for uncertainty.
+Due to the nature of perishable food, the food industry is extremely vulnerable to making mistakes that would ultimately affect human lives.

 The use cases of blockchain in food go beyond ensuring food safety.
 It also adds value to the current market by establishing a ledger in the network and balancing market pricing.
-The traditional price mechanism for buying and selling relies on judgments of the involved players, rather than the information provided by the entire value chain.
-Giving access to data would create a holistic picture of the supply and demand.
-The blockchain application for trades might revolutionize traditional commodity trading and hedging as well.
-Blockchain enables verified transactions to be securely shared with every player in the food supply chain, creating a marketplace with immense transparency.
+The traditional price mechanism for buying and selling relies on the judgments of the involved players, rather than the information provided by the entire value chain.
+Giving access to data would create a holistic picture of supply and demand, a marketplace with immense transparency.

-Remote sensors enable algorithms to interpret a field's environment as statistical data that can be understood and useful to farmers for decision-making.
-Algorithms process the data, adapting and learning based on the data received.
-The more inputs and statistical information collected, the better the algorithm will be at predicting a range of outcomes.
-And the aim is that farmers can use this artificial intelligence to achieve their goal of a better harvest through making better decisions in the field, thereby achieving their goals of better harvests.
+With remote sensors, algorithms interpret field perimeters as statistical data that farmers can understand and use in their decision-making.
+Algorithms process data and adapt and learn based on the data received.
+The more inputs and statistics collected, the better the algorithm can predict different outcomes.
+The goal is to enable farmers to use this artificial intelligence to make better decisions in the field, thereby achieving their goals of better harvests.